 DISCLAIMER: THIS INTERVIEW WAS CONDUCTED PRIOR TO JULY 13TH BEFORE THE ACTORS WENT ON SAG-AFTRA STRIKE

-Thank you, Constance, for spending some time with us.
-You can follow her on her Instagram at @constancezimmer (https://www.instagram.com/constancezimmer/).
-Please also watch the interview below, where we ask her more questions about her character, her experience acting as Shira’s character, and more.
+Thank you, Anabella, for your time and for speaking with YEM!
+Make sure to follow her on her Instagram at @anabellaraye (Anabella Raye (@anabellaraye) • Instagram photos and videos).
+Please also watch the interview below.
+We ask her more questions such as her character, the audition process, and more!
 While you’re there, be sure to like, comment, and subscribe to our channel for the latest news in young entertainment!

 - When learning to play a character and understand their actions, ask yourself: What would I do in this character’s shoes?
 How would this situation my character is going through affect me?

 - Film cameras help to pick up small nuances and expressions.
 Whereas in stage acting, physicality and projection are important to cater to the whole audience, whether up close or far away.

 Try and relate to your character’s baseline emotions to get into your role.
 Baseline emotions are familiar emotions you return to after experiencing a difficult or new situation.